Frequently Asked Questions

 Can I extend my stay in Banff?

 Please note if you are arriving before your workshop begins or staying after it ends, you will have to arrange and pay for your own accommodation for all nights outside of the workshop dates.
 You will need to book and pay for your own accommodation for all additional nights in another building at the Banff Centre or at another hotel in the town of Banff.
 You may, however, request to stay at the BIRS facility for additional nights (strictly for scientific and/or logistic reasons and subject to room availability).
-Such a request, along with your reason for request, needs to be made directly to the BIRS Scientific Director email@example.com and must be requested at least 2 weeks prior to the start of your workshop.
-Participants who are approved to extend their stays are asked to consider making a nominal contribution – in the order of $25-$50 per night – towards supporting the Station’s infrastructure.
+Such a request, along with your reason for request, needs to be made directly to the BIRS Scientific Director [email protected] and must be requested at least 2 weeks prior to the start of your workshop.
+Participants who are approved to extend their stays are asked to consider making a contribution towards supporting the Station’s infrastructure.

-In order to book accommodation outside of BIRS for any extra nights, you may contact the Banff Centre reservations office: call 1-800-884-7574 or email firstname.lastname@example.org.
-BIRS can give you a reservation code that, as a BIRS participant, will get you a specially negotiated BIRS rate on your own.
+In order to book accommodation outside of BIRS for any extra nights, you may contact the Banff Centre reservations office: call 1-800-884-7574 or email [email protected].
+You can let the Banff Centre know that you are a BIRS participant, and you will get a specially negotiated BIRS rate on your room.
 Additional accommodation information for the town of Banff can be found at www.discoverbanff.com/WheretoStay.

 All meals before Sunday dinner and after Friday lunch will be billed to your room and must be paid to the Banff Centre upon check-out.